aio-libs/aiorwlock/README.rst

 held simultaneously by multiple reader tasks, so long as there are no writers.
 The write lock is exclusive.

+Whether or not a read-write lock will improve performance over the use of a mutual exclusion lock depends on the frequency that the data is *read* compared to being *modified*.
+For example, a collection that is initially populated with data and thereafter infrequently modified, while being frequently searched is an ideal candidate for the use of a read-write lock.
+However, if updates become frequent then the data spends most of its time being exclusively locked and there is little, if any increase in concurrency.

+Implementation almost direct port from this patch_.

 You have to use ``try/finally`` pattern, it is not possible to build context manager for this lock since, ``yield from`` is necessary for ``release()`` method.

 Example